Deformations of categories of coherent sheaves via quivers with relations: Introduction

 \section{Introduction}

-Let $\Bbbk$ be an algebraically closed field of characteristic $0$.
+A momentous result due to Gabriel \cite{gabriel} and Rosenberg \cite{rosenberg,brandenburg} shows that any quasi-separated scheme can be reconstructed from its Abelian category of quasi-coherent sheaves.
+Abelian categories which are ``close to'' categories of quasi-coherent sheaves on a variety or scheme can thus be viewed as generalizations of commutative schemes and are of central importance in noncommutative algebraic geometry.

 In \cite{lowenvandenbergh1,lowenvandenbergh2} W.~Lowen and M.~Van den Bergh developed a deformation theory for abstract Abelian categories, controlled by a version of Hochschild cohomology $\H_{\mathrm{Ab}}^\hdot$ for Abelian categories, with first-order deformations parametrized by $\H_{\mathrm{Ab}}^2$ and obstructions lying in $\H_{\mathrm{Ab}}^3$.
-For a separated Noetherian scheme $X$ over $\Bbbk$, they showed that the Hochschild cohomology of the Abelian categories \begin{itemize} \item $\Mod (\mathcal O_X)$ of all sheaves of $\mathcal O_X$-modules \item $\Qcoh (X)$ of quasi-coherent sheaves \item $\coh (X)$ of coherent sheaves \end{itemize} are all isomorphic to the Hochschild cohomology $\HH^\hdot (X)$ of the scheme $X$.
+For a separated Noetherian scheme $X$ over an algebraically closed field $\Bbbk$ of characteristic $0$, Lowen and Van den Bergh showed that the Hochschild cohomology of the Abelian categories \begin{itemize} \item $\Mod (\mathcal O_X)$ of all sheaves of $\mathcal O_X$-modules \item $\Qcoh (X)$ of quasi-coherent sheaves \item $\coh (X)$ of coherent sheaves \end{itemize} are all isomorphic to the Hochschild cohomology $\HH^\hdot (X)$ of the scheme $X$.

 For smooth $X$, first-order deformations are thus parametrized by